pradnyas5/pradnyas5.github.io/_projects/mp.md

 importance: 7
 category: motion planning
 ---
-An object navigation workflow that implements simualtion of navigation of an agent(robot) to a goal position as comamnded through spoken language
+An object navigation workflow that implements simualtion of navigation of an agent(robot) to a goal position as commanded through spoken language.